access-ci-org/ipf/docs/INSTALL.md

-These workflow templates are automatically used in workflow configuration via the ipf_configure_xsede script.
+These workflow templates are automatically used in workflow configuration via the ipf_configure script.

 ### Post-configuration workflow files